 “He kissed her” vs. “He slimed her” vs. “He devoured her”

-I’m mostly doing this with verbs so far, but you can play with adjectives, too:
+I’m mostly doing this with active verbs so far, but you can play with adjectives, too:

 “The skyline” vs. “The noxious smog-obscured wasteland” vs. “The glittering metropolis”

 “The countryside” vs. “The tranquil retreat” vs. “The cauldron of boredom”